jesperberth/automationclass/website/content/lab04/_index.md

 pre: "<b>Lab 4. </b>"
 ---

-In this session we will install and use Visual Studio Code with a few plugins to start working with ansible playbooks and create two playbooks, one for linux and one for windows
+In this lab we will secure our secrets with Ansible Vault

 ## Table of Contents